AndrewKeig/supermyx/readme.md

 ## Work Queue

 The following example configuration is for a work queue.
 A work queue contains a single queue.
+Each consumer of the queue pulls of a single message in a round robin fashion; so load is distributed evenly amongst consumers.

 ### producer